 A year later Saba’s sister, Mara, was born.
 The children ran wild in the African bush learning bush-lore from the rangers and absorbing all there was to know about elephants.
 Kiswahili was their first language and they hardly ever wore clothes.
 At seven years old, Saba went to school for the first time in Nairobi.
 Later she attended the United World College of the Atlantic in Wales, and then the University of St. Andrews in Scotland from which she graduated with a first class degree in Social Anthropology (MA).

 Saba’s first job was with Save the Rhino Trust in Namibia, working in the hinterland of the Skeleton Coast on a Crafts for Conservation project.
 She was then head hunted by the School for International Training to work as an academic director in Tanzania, and later did a stint as an anthropological consultant for the National Museums of Kenya.

 In 1997 Saba joined her father’s charity Save the Elephants (STE) as Chief Operations Officer to help build up their research center in Samburu National Reserve, north Kenya.
 It was here that she was talent-spotted by the BBC and began her life as a TV presenter and producer of wildlife documentaries.

-Saba lives in Kenya with her husband, Frank Pope, and their three young children, and currently runs the family’s luxury tented eco-lodge, Elephant Watch Camp.
-A 10 part BBC series – This Wild Life – has just been made about their lives in Samburu, which is showing in the UK on BBC 2 at 7pm from 31st August 2015, every Monday and Tuesday throughout September.
+Saba lives in Kenya with her husband, Frank Pope, and their three young children, and currently runs the family’s luxury tented eco-lodge, Elephant Watch Camp where she is pioneering the concept of “conservation tourism”.
+A 12 part BBC series – This Wild Life – has been made about their lives in Samburu, which is showing in the UK on the BBC and on PBS syndicated channels in the USA.